TheAppHub/seaspray/source/about/index.md

 ---
 title: About Us
 date: 2024-03-30
-description: "Work with the award-winning, custom pool builders Melbourne families love."
+description: "Work with the award-winning, custom pool builders that Melbourne families love."
 ---

 ## Seaspray Pools Melbourne